SaiBhargavShivampeta/Data-Science-and-Analytics-Using-Azure-Cloud-Computing-Technologies/README.md

 # Data-Science-and-Analytics-Using-Azure-Cloud-Computing-Technologies
-# Cloud Assignment: Final Group Project

-This repository contains the implementation of the **Data Science and Analytics Using Azure Cloud Computing Technologies** project.
 The project is developed by leveraging Azure services and machine learning techniques to address specific business challenges such as Customer Lifetime Value (CLV) prediction and churn analysis.

-## Team Members
-- **Abhay Juloori** (M16455296)
-- **Sai Bhargav Shivampeta** (M16431104)
-- **Gajendar Tiwari** (M16531332)

 ## Table of Contents
 1. [Project Description](#project-description)